Subrahmanyan Chandrasekhar: Early life and education

-At the University of Cambridge
+University of Cambridge

-In his first year at Cambridge, as a research student of Fowler, Chandrasekhar spent his time calculating mean opacities and applying his results to the construction of an improved model for the limiting mass of the degenerate star.
+In his first year at Cambridge, as a research student of Fowler, Chandrasekhar spent his time calculating mean opacities and applying his results to the construction of an improved model for the limiting mass of a degenerate star.
 At the meetings of the Royal Astronomical Society, he met E. A. Milne.
 At the invitation of Max Born he spent the summer of 1931, his second year of post-graduate studies, at Born's institute at Göttingen, working on opacities, atomic absorption coefficients, and model stellar photospheres.
-On the advice of P. A. M. Dirac, he spent his final year of graduate studies at the Institute for Theoretical Physics in Copenhagen, where he met Niels Bohr.
+On the advice of Paul Dirac, he spent his final year of graduate studies (September 1932 to May 1933) at the Institute for Theoretical Physics in Copenhagen, where he met Niels Bohr.
+At Copenhagen, he became friends with Victor Weisskopf, Léon Rosenfeld, George Placzek and Max Delbrück as they were all living in the same pension.

-After receiving a bronze medal for his work on degenerate stars, in the summer of 1933, Chandrasekhar was awarded his PhD degree at Cambridge with a thesis among his four papers on rotating self-gravitating polytropes.
+After receiving a bronze medal for his work on degenerate stars, Chandrasekhar was awarded his PhD degree at Cambridge in the summer of 1933, with a thesis on rotating self-gravitating polytropes.
 On 9 October, he was elected to a Prize Fellowship at Trinity College for the period 1933–1937, becoming only the second Indian to receive a Trinity Fellowship after Srinivasa Ramanujan 16 years earlier.
 He had been so certain of failing to obtain the fellowship that he had already made arrangements to study under Milne that autumn at Oxford, even going to the extent of renting a flat there.

+In 1934, Chandrasekhar visited Leningrad, Russia and met other astrophysicists including Viktor Ambartsumian and Nikolai Aleksandrovich Kozyrev.
+He also met Lev Landau.

 During this time, Chandrasekhar became acquainted with British physicist Sir Arthur Eddington.
-In an infamous encounter at the Royal Astronomical Society in London in 1935, Eddington publicly ridiculed the concept of the Chandrasekhar limit.
-Although Eddington would later be proved wrong by computers and the first positive identification of a black hole in 1972, this encounter caused Chandrasekhar to contemplate employment outside the UK.
+Eddington took an interest in his work, but in January, 1935, gave a talk severely criticizing Chandrasekhar's work (see #Dispute with Eddington and Chandrasekhar–Eddington dispute).